-An Anthropologist earns an average salary of $49,536 per year.
-Experience strongly influences income for this job.
+An Anthropologist earns an average salary of $48,949 per year.

 Job Description for Anthropologist